thisKeeWord/pokemans/README.md

-Pokemans
+Simple Pokedexer
 ==============

 ## About

-This is a generic, very basic pokedex application that can be viewed [here](https://pokemans.herokuapp.com)
+This is a generic, very basic pokedex application that can be viewed [here](https://simple-pokedexer.web.app)

 ## Running Locally
 1. clone the repository